Qazzzie/PlaThyme/README.md

 ## __Enigma Breaker__
 A word game where teams of players try to pass secret message codes while the other team listens.

-## __Liscence__
+## __License__
-This work is made available under the " License".
+This work is made available under the "[MIT License](https://github.com/PlaThyme/PlaThyme/blob/main/LICENSE) License".
 Please see the file LICENSE in this distribution for license terms.